elvisburrniku/Clientlly-Webpage/replit.md

-✓ Updated navigation to use 3D logo as primary brand element across all pages ✓ Fixed feature page navigation - back buttons now properly redirect to main features section ✓ Updated back button URLs to use full domain path for proper navigation flow
+✓ Updated navigation to use 3D logo as primary brand element across all pages ✓ Fixed feature page navigation - back buttons now properly redirect to main features section ✓ Updated back button URLs to use full domain path for proper navigation flow ✓ COMPLETED button text updates (July 22, 2025) - changed all "Get Started" to "Buy Now" and "Start Free" to "Try It Free" ✓ Added comprehensive multi-currency support with 10 major currencies and real-time price conversion ✓ Updated database schema with currency field for user preferences

 ## System Architecture